taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 June 7: Green Haven Clarksville is attacked by a pack of enormous, mysterious beast creatures.
 Late that night, Asoka arrives at Green Haven Howes and is granted sanctuary.

-June 8: Asoka is promoted to the rank of Journeyhume and accepts the mission to infiltrate the World Government Peacekeepers.
-Asoka is gifted a set of 'cuttlefish cloth' surface clothes, developed in secret by their grandmother Iúna.
+June 8: Asoka is gifted a set of 'cuttlefish cloth' surface clothes, developed in secret by their grandmother Iúna.

+June 15: Asoka under goes the Journeyhume Rites of Passage and accepts the mission to deliver a formal offer of alliance to Majhee's people in the Amazon.

-June 15: Asoka is smuggled onto a Peacekeeper nuclear submarine headed for the Red Zone.
+June 22: A Peacekeeper nuclear submarine leaves Boston Harbor for the Red Zone, with Asoka stowed away in the bilge.

-July 1: Asoka and the Peacekeepers surface and come ashore at the ruins of Manaus, Brazil.
+July 6: Asoka and the Peacekeepers surface and come ashore at the ruins of Manaus, Brazil.

-July 2: Asoka and Iri meet Min.
+July 7: Asoka and Iri meet Min.

-July 9: Asoka, Iri, and Min arrive at the Central Hearth of the Automata.
+July 14: Asoka, Iri, and Min arrive at the Central Hearth of the Automata.